zufardhiyaulhaq/kubernetes-cka-lab-provisioning/README.md

 #### Template Operating System
 - Ubuntu 16.04 server
-- KVM Server is able to SSH without password into Template Operating System (root and non-root).
-Example is using public key
+- KVM Server is able to SSH without password into Template Operating System (root) VM and SSH to KVM Server himself
+- Ansible playbook will create VM based on Template VM

 ## Instalation
 - Install Ansible in KVM Server